PaperMC/docs/docs/paper/admin/getting-started/getting-started.md

 Ensure you navigated your terminal to the directory of your server and that you have replaced `paper.jar` with the name of the jar you have downloaded.

-The amount of RAM can be set by changing the numbers in the `XmX` and `Xms` arguments.
+The amount of RAM can be set by changing the numbers in the `Xmx` and `Xms` arguments.
 `--nogui` disables Vanilla's GUI, so you don't get double interfaces when using the command line.

 To configure your server, see the [Global Configuration](../reference/configuration/global-configuration.mdx) and